henrynkoh/real-estate-scraper-api-free-trial-guide/README.md

 Use Real Estate Scraper API to extract publicly available property data from the most popular real estate websites without getting blocked.

-In this tutorial, we will show you all the unique benefits and features you may want to explore to make the most out of your one-week free trial.
-We hope that you’ll have a much clearer view of whether this solution is for you by the end.
+In this tutorial, we’ll show you all the unique benefits and features you may want to explore to make the most out of your one-week free trial.
+We hope you’ll have a much clearer view of whether this solution is for you.

-The primary focus of this tutorial will be to walk you through a straightforward example of how to set up a Real Estate Scraper API from scratch.
-We highly recommend setting this up with a website of your choice as this would allow you to test out the quality of data gathered, ease of integration, and most importantly, if this is a product that solves your needs and is worth investing time and money into.
+The primary focus of this tutorial is to walk you through a straightforward example of how to set up a Real Estate Scraper API from scratch.
+We highly recommend setting this up with a website of your choice as this would allow you to test out the quality of data gathered, ease of integration, and, most importantly, if this is a product that solves your needs and is worth investing time and money into.

-In this example, we’ll use Python with our Real Estate Scraper API, though if you wish to see more cases that both use other languages and are more complex, please visit our [documentation](https://oxy.yt/xr1o).
+We’ll use Python with our Real Estate Scraper API in this example.
+If you wish to see more cases that use other languages and are more complex, please visit our [documentation](https://oxy.yt/xr1o).

 If you’ve found this tutorial before visiting our website, the easiest way to get a free trial is by visiting the [Real Estate Scraper API](https://oxy.yt/ir0A) page and filling in the form.

 <br>
 <img src="/Web%20Scraper%20API%20free%20trial%20form.png" width="400">

-After filling in the form, you will receive an email with a username and password.
-You will need these credentials to start using the Real Estate Scraper API.
+After filling in the form, you’ll receive an email with a username and password.
+You'll need these credentials to start using the Real Estate Scraper API.

 <img src="/Web%20scraper%20email%20example.png" width="400">
 <br>